riboflavin/test-framer-sync/alternatives/zoom-ai.md

 Free unlimited recording and transcription with good accuracy.
 Works mainly with Zoom but expanding to other platforms.
 Simple tool that does one thing well.

 **Fireflies**
-Bot that joins any meeting platform, records everything, and sends summaries.
-Works everywhere but free tier is limited.
-About $10/month for real usage.
+Works across all major meeting platforms via a bot that auto-joins. $10/month gets you good transcripts and summaries, though accuracy drops with accents.

 **Granola**
-Local Mac app that enhances your own meeting notes with AI.
-No bots or cloud needed - just runs on your computer.
-New but interesting approach.
+Mac-only app that runs locally and merges your typed notes with meeting transcripts.
+No meeting bot needed - just works in background. $10 flat monthly fee.
 ## Zoom AI vs. Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.